 28 September 2018

-From the Americas to Asia and Beyond ... the Good Practices of the Catholic laity
+From the Americas to Asia and Beyond ... the Best Practices of the Catholic Laity

 An intense day of listening and exchanging experiences of the formation of Christifideles throughout the world

 Yesterday was an intense day of work at the international meeting on the promotion and formation of lay faithful organized by the Dicastery: the “best practices” of countries in North America and Latin America, Asia, Oceania, and Europe were presented.
 A wealth of gifts to be share, but also much to learn from the smallest and those with fewer resources.
 From Canada, where, alongside various educational institutions at the national level, including universities, there is great vitality in the local Churches.
 In the United States, together with traditional catechesis, many local associations are actively offering formation: lay people for the laity.
 In Mexico, ongoing formation is guaranteed on topical subjects that make it possible to give an account of one’s faith in different academic, political, and cultural circles.
 In Cuba, there are inter-diocesan meetings of laypeople, social weeks, and workshops of lay formation including three-year cycles of one week annually, as well as weeks of formation during the summer.
 In Peru, a school of reconciliation and forgiveness has been organized, in response to terrorism, to form new people.
 Laypeople are very involved in this.

 In the Philippines, LAIKO, the operational branch of the country’s Bishops’ Conference, was created long ago for the coordination of the lay apostolate.
 It includes 55 national lay organizations and 57 diocesan councils.
 The presence of the basic ecclesial communities, guided by the laity, is also strong.

 However, Australia stands out with its specific program of formation for young women, the “Leadership for Mission,” and the “Catholic Mission” which proposes programs for the integral formation that aims at making people missionaries of Jesus Christ.